signalfx/signalfx-dotnet-tracing/docs/internal/memory-profiling.md

 The profiler limits its own behavior when buffer used to store allocation samples is full.

+Current maximum size of the buffer is 200 KiB.

 This scenario might happen when the data processing thread is not able to send data to collector in the given period of time.